dothezz/freefilesync-source/Readme.txt

 	- Status information and error reporting
 	- Sort file-lists by name, size or date.
 	- Display statistical data: total filesizes, amount of bytes that will be transfered with the current settings.
-12. Support for filesizes > 4 GB.
+12. Support for filesizes larger than 4 GB.
 13. Option to move files to Recycle Bin instead of deleting/overwriting them.
 14. Automatically ignore directories "\RECYCLER" and "\System Volume Information" when comparing and sync'ing.
 (Windows only)
 15. Localized versions for many languages are available.